 Most hummus recipes call for chickpeas as the base ingredient.
-I love chickpeas and they’re one of my favourite legumes, but it’s nice to change things up sometimes.
+I love chickpeas and they’re one of my favorite legumes, but it’s nice to have variety.
 A white bean hummus is just as tasty and nutritious.

 Canned white beans tend to be softer than chickpeas.
 This can be beneficial because:

 - They’re easier to blend into a smooth hummus

 - It’s easier to make creamy with a less powerful blender

 White beans as the base of a hummus recipe also can solve the problem of chickpea skins.
 Many people have difficulty making a creamy chickpea hummus due to the tougher outer skins of the chickpea.
 Some chickpea hummus recipes even call to peel the skin of each chickpea.
 Nobody has time for that.

 Instead, switch it up and make a white bean hummus.
 You’ll get the same color and texture with similar nutrition and significantly less hassle.

 Taking a Basic Hummus Recipe Up a Notch

 If you want a basic white bean hummus recipe, simply leave out the roasted red peppers, smoked paprika and cumin.
 This creates a traditional hummus recipe.
 Regular hummus is amazing, but every now and again it’s nice to take things up a notch by adding tasty ingredients like roasted red peppers!